adamgreenough/ava/docs/themes.md

 <script src="<?= $ava->asset('script.js') ?>"></script>
 ```

-This outputs a URL like `/theme/style.css?v=123456`, ensuring instant updates when you change the file.
+?> This outputs a URL like `/theme/style.css?v=123456`, ensuring instant updates when you change the file without worrying about browser or CDN caching.

 ## Template Basics